It is the branch of medicine related to men’s health, mainly male infertility and sexual dysfunction.

-Both the man and his partner should undergo a blood test for mutations in the cystic fibrosis gene (CFTR) before starting assisted reproduction treatments.
+The man and his partner should undergo a blood test for mutations in the cystic fibrosis gene (CFTR) before starting assisted reproduction treatments.

-Couples where the man has CAVD should have genetic counseling.
+Couples where the man has CAVD, should have genetic counseling.
 If both partners have CFTR mutations, there is a one in four chance that your child will have cystic fibrosis.

 If such a couple uses IVF to achieve pregnancy, the fertilized eggs can be tested to see if the embryo has cystic fibrosis.
 This is called a pre-implantation genetic diagnosis.
-Only embryos that are not affected by cystic fibrosis will be transferred to the woman’s uterus.
+Only embryos not affected by cystic fibrosis will be transferred to the woman’s uterus.